University of California, Los Angeles: USC rivalry

 UCLA shares a traditional sports rivalry with the University of Southern California.
 UCLA teams have won the second-most NCAA Division I-sanctioned team championships, while USC has the third-most.
-Only Stanford University, a fellow Pac-12 member also located in California, has more than either UCLA or USC.
+Only Stanford University, a former conference opponent also located in California, has more than either UCLA or USC.
 The football rivalry is distinctive for two of the strongest conference programs located in one city.
 In football, UCLA has one national champion team and 16 conference titles, compared to USC's 11 national championships and 37 conference championships.
 The two football teams compete for annual possession of the Victory Bell, the trophy of the rivalry football game.

 The schools share a rivalry in many other sports, and are each the best in the nation for many.
 UCLA has won 19 NCAA Championships in men's volleyball, 11 in men's basketball, 12 in Softball, and 7 in women's water polo, the most of any school in those sports.
 USC has won 26 NCAA Championships in Men's Outdoor Track and Field, 21 in men's tennis, and 12 in baseball, also the most of any school in each respective sport.
 The annual SoCal BMW Crosstown Cup compares the two schools based on their performance in 19 varsity sports; UCLA has won five times and USC has won nine times.
-This rivalry extends to the Olympic Games, where UCLA athletes have won 250 medals over a span of 50 years while USC athletes have won 287 over 100 years.
+This rivalry extends to the Olympic Games, where UCLA athletes have won 250 medals over a span of 50 years, while USC athletes have won 287 over 100 years.
 UCLA and USC also compete in the We Run The City 5K, an annual charity race to raise donations for Special Olympics Southern California.
 The race is located on the campus of one of the schools and switches to the other campus each year.
 USC won the race in 2013 and 2015, while UCLA won the race in 2012, 2014, 2016, and 2017.